prestidigitator/minetest-mod-wardrobe/README.txt

    -skin_other_texture_file_name.png

-Would remove the "skin_other_texture_file_name.png" skin no matter where it was specified or what name it was given.
+would remove the "skin_other_texture_file_name.png" skin no matter where it was specified or what name it was given.

 Mod Details